lmcrean/documentations/readme.md

 The colour scheme was chosen to be bright and engaging, with a primary colour of dark turqoise.

 Root vars were used to make the colour scheme consistent throughout the site with a more.

 ### 2.5.1.
+Surface Plane acceptance criteria

+The following criteria was used to test the surface plane.
+You can refer back to the [speadsheet](#21-strategy-plane) in the strategy plane to see the progress of the acceptance criteria against the features.

+- The feature is designed with an acceptable colour scheme
+ - consistent colour scheme with primary, secondary and monochrome colours all defined in the root vars
+ - consistent typefaces of Yeseva One and Glacial Indifference
+ - consistent design of buttons

+### 2.5.1.
 CSS Surface Testing